emilydong001/DH110/Assignments/Assignment01.md

 ![CSC Community Health Center homepage](../Images/community-health-center-homepage.PNG)

 > *Recommendation: Firstly, we need to fix the web developer mistakes so that the features are at least visible.
 For instance, the language switch needs to be fully visible so that users know they can switch the language of the website (important for the large, nonnative English-speaking user base).
 Next, de-clutter the website by reorganizing the information presented.
 For example, it is unnecessary to place the Community Health Center description at the beginning of every tab's page; use that real estate for the menu itself.
-Lastly, make sure that a design guideline is used so that font sizes, spacing, and colors are appropriate and consistent throughout.*
+Lastly, make sure that a design guideline is used so that font sizes, spacing, and colors are appropriate for seniors and consistent throughout.*

 * The transparency of the tall fixed navigation menu dominates the layout of the page, and is very distracting.
 The menu is difficult to see and use, especially as users scroll down the page and there is text under the menu.
 (3)
 * The social media icons don't need to be fixed because they can interrupt content.
 The user base likely doesn't use much social media anyways.
 (1)

 > *Recommendation: Make the navigation menu opaque, and make it thinner by using the full width of the page and including only the necessary menu items so that more information can be displayed at a given time.
-Put social media icons in the footer, or at the top right if social media is actually used a lot by users.*
+Put social media icons in the footer, or at the top right if social media is actually used a lot by users (unlikely).*

 #### 9. Help Users Recognize, Diagnose, and Recover From Errors
 * When the wrong account information is entered on the patient portal, there is no indication of whether the username or password was incorrect (or both).
 (1)